OwenJohnsons/SETI-Scripts/README.md

-# SETI-Scripts
+# SETI Scripts
-Scripts used for plotting data from the Breakthrough Listen data pipeline for respective radio telescopes.
-Scripts are orginally forked from Charlie Giese.
-Credit of intial script author can be found in each respective file.
+Scripts used for SETI (Search For Extraterrestrial Intelligence) projects on respective data pipelines and clusters for the Breakthrough Listen project.
+Scripts are written from my time as a undergraduate research intern (May 21- Aug 22) and subsequent projects that I was involved in during my graduate research.
+Some scripts are forked from former Breakthrough Listen intern (2020) Charlie Giese.
+Credit of initial script author can be found in each respective file unless stated otherwise.